danirus/buildbot-sample-conf/django-simple/README.md

 # django-simple

-This directory contains configuration files for Buildbot and Apache.
+Run unittests of a Django app and a Django project.
+Contains configuration files for Buildbot and Apache.

 ## 1. Scenario